+Description

-Description: Grassed Channels (formerly known as Biofilter swales) are treatment systems with a longer hydraulic residence time than drainage channels.
+Grassed Channels (formerly known as Biofilter swales) are treatment systems with a longer hydraulic residence time than drainage channels.
 The removal mechanisms are sedimentation and gravity separation, rather than filtration.
-To receive TSS credit, a sediment forebay or equivalent must be provided for pretreatment.
-Note that the sediment forebay does not receive a separate TSS removal credit.
+To receive TSS/TP credit, a sediment forebay or equivalent must be provided for pretreatment.
+Note that the sediment forebay does not receive a separate TSS/TP removal credit.

-Advantages/Benefits:
+Advantages/Benefits

 Provides pretreatment if used as the first part of a treatment train.